-(1) The variations are corrected to take account of reclassifications, value adjustments, and all other variations that do not originate from economic transactions.
+Source: Based on our calculations.
+Monthly data.
+(1) The variations are corrected to take account of reclassifications, value adjustments, and all other variations that (1) Non-performing loans before write-downs, expressed as a do not originate from economic transactions.